juliosampaio/com.juliosampaio.k8s/README.md

 ## Overview

-This repository manages the configuration of a small Kubernetes cluster (control-plane + worker nodes) **entirely with Nix flakes**.
-Each node’s NixOS configuration is declared in the `hosts/` directory and built & deployed automatically by GitHub Actions.
+This repository manages the configuration of a small Kubernetes cluster (control-plane + worker nodes) **entirely with Nix flakes on top of vanilla Debian VPSs**.
+Each host’s desired _package list_ is declared in the `hosts/` directory and built & deployed automatically by GitHub Actions.

 Key goals: